 The detection of the limit levels guarantees a constant filling of the combustion grate and thereby a continuous firing.

 Material Flow Measurement

-In most combustion type processes with high-temperature conditions, atmospheric nitrogen reacts with oxygen to produce Nitrogen Oxides (NOX) which are highly dangerous when emitted to the atmosphere.
-Therefore, these gases need to be cleaned.
+In most combustion type processes with high-temperature conditions, Nitrogen Oxides (NOx) are produced and are highly dangerous when emitted to the atmosphere.

-These materials are stored in silos.
-Via a rotary valve, the materials are blown from storage into a conveying air flow and thereby reach the exhaust gas stream which they clean.
+These reagent materials are stored in silos.
+Via a rotary valve, they are blown into a conveying air flow to clean the exhaust gas stream.

 Extreme dust generation and material build-up are the main challenges.

-- Reduces the long-term impact of the CO corrosion.
-Poor combustion can produce corrosive compounds on the boiler wall and ash deposits in the boiler.
+- Poor combustion can produce corrosive CO compounds on the boiler wall and ash deposits in the boiler.

-- Continuously measuring O2 and CO allows for immediate adjustment of the air injection and better control of feeders, which optimises the efficiency of the combustion process.
+- Continuously measuring O2 and CO allows for immediate adjustment of the air injection and better control of feeders, which optimises the efficiency of the combustion process and cuts energy costs.

 Raw Gas Measurement

 When waste is incinerated, high volumes of pollutants are released which threaten the environment.
 Control of stack emissions is no longer enough to ensure compliance with regulatory ELVs.